 Nasal Airway Reconstruction Recovery

-Following surgery, cotton packing will commonly be placed in the nose to control bleeding and ensure optimal healing.
+Following surgery, packing is rarely used in our practice, although splints may protect the repaired areas.
+After recovery from anesthesia, the patient returns home to rest and recover.
 Saline spray may be recommended to prevent the nose from developing crusts.
-Most patients are able to return to their everyday tasks after one week, though hard chewing and strenuous activities may need to be postponed.
-An improvement in breathing is often noticeable six weeks after the procedure.
+Most patients are able to return to their everyday tasks in a few days.
+Some strenuous activities or travel may need to be postponed for a longer period.
+An improvement in breathing is often noticeable at the one-week appointment and will improve further for six weeks after the procedure.